 In 2015, Kirsty Forrester, who trained her Shih Tzu Cooper to count shared five fun steps with us to help you teach your dog to channel his natural ability to count into a game you can both play.
 On the back of the new research on a dog's ability to understand numbers, it seems appropriate to re-share!

 Cooper / Photo Credit: Kirsty Forrester

-Teach Your Dog to Count in 5 Steps
+How to Teach a Dog to Count

 Three items that your dog can count.
 Try to find three items that look the same, like 3 tennis balls, 3 cotton reels, 3 treats, or 3 pieces of kibble.
 If your dog is food-motivated, you might find that they will focus better when counting food.

 Three buttons or targets with the labels 1, 2, and 3.
-I used recordable sound buttons, but you can also use flashcards, a magnetic board with number magnets - anything that creates a target that your dog can hit to give their answer.
+I used recordable sound buttons, but you can also use flashcards, a magnetic board with a number of magnets - anything that creates a target that your dog can hit to give their answer.

 Your dog should be able to touch a target on command in response to you pointing at the target.
 Nose or paw, it doesn’t matter what they use to touch it.

 If your dog is counting food, they need to be able to reliably leave the food alone.
 If they can’t do that, you should use a different item for them to count.

 Ready?
 Let’s learn to count!